ST-News Disk Mag

 Maturation and the Volume 2 Era

 During this period, the editorial team expanded to include Stefan "Digital Insanity" Posthuma, a former Commodore 64 programmer who brought a wealth of technical expertise to the table.
-Posthuma's contribution was vital: he optimized the magazine's engine, replacing slow GFA Basic routines with high-performance assembly language code for critical tasks like the scrolling message screens that had become a staple of the demoscene aesthetic.
+Posthuma's contribution was vital: he optimized the magazine's engine.
+He replaced slow GFA Basic routines with high-performance assembly language code for critical tasks like the scrolling message screens that had become a staple of the demoscene aesthetic.
 This technical synergy between Karsmakers' editorial vision and Posthuma's coding skills allowed ST-News to outshine many of its competitors.
-[1]

 Editorial Philosophy and Cultural Influences